Woods of Ypres: Formation and transformation

-Death of David Gold and breakup
+Death of David Gold and break-up

 Woods of Ypres played what would turn out to be their last concert in Richmond, Virginia on June 9, 2011.
 After the dismissal of Shane and Evan Madden shortly afterward, remaining band members David Gold and Joel Violette recorded the band's final studio album Woods 5: Grey Skies & Electric Light that August at Beach Road Studios in Goderich, Ontario.

 On December 21, 2011, David Gold died at age 31, in a car crash near Barrie, Ontario.
 Gold's death ended plans for Woods of Ypres to play their first European tour in early 2012, along with scuttling the planned debuts of new band members Brendan Hayter and Rae Amitay.
 Guitarist Joel Violette indicated in interviews that Woods of Ypres would not carry on recording or touring without Gold, effectively ending the band.
 Woods 5 was released on February 27, 2012, in Europe, with the North American release coming two months later.
 The band received a posthumous Juno nomination in the Metal/Hard Music Album of the Year category in February 2013, and won the award in April.

 Official tribute concerts in Toronto and Sault Ste.
 Marie were held in April 2012, featuring bands such as Kittie and Novembers Doom.
 The Toronto concert served as the CD release party for Woods 5, while Sault Ste.
 Marie saw Woods of Ypres former band members Joel Violette, Bryan Belleau, and Rae Amitay play an acoustic set of Woods of Ypres material.
-A Woods of Ypres tribute album has been released, while the surviving members of Woods of Ypres' final lineup have since joined forces in the New Brunswick-based black metal band Thrawsunblat.
+A Woods of Ypres tribute album has been released, while the surviving members of Woods of Ypres' final line-up have since joined forces in the New Brunswick-based black metal band Thrawsunblat.